twome/pinguno/docs/roadmap.md

 	- how to deal with .env?
 	- FAIRLY sure that .env values are "frozen" into the pkg build at build time
-	- to let the user use other env vars in perhaps a bundled zip; we can build the relative URL from `process.execPath` -[x] SECURITY: sanitize child_process.spawn input properly (extremely important security)
+	- to let the user use other env vars in perhaps a bundled zip; we can build the relative URL from `process.execPath` -[ ] SECURITY: sanitize child_process.spawn input properly (extremely important security)
 	- Never let a third party set either of the two vars
 	- This is currently just to stop the host user accidentally running the wrong command on their command line
 	- Unfortunately, we pretty much need to expose user-set variables (1) the polling interval and (2) the IP string to the "spawn" command (the dangerous part).
--[ ] CODE QUALITY: Remove all temporary / debug / dev comments etc
+-[ ] CODE QUALITY: Remove all TEMP / console.debug / dev comments etc. TODOs are fine if it makes sense and reveal intent.
+-[ ] CODE QUALITY: Make sure all "global" npm binaries are installed as package.json dev-dependencies so that `npm run` can use their local `/node_modules/.bin` symlinks.
+-[ ] CODE QUALITY: Remove all unnecessary dependencies to reduce install time / size.
--[ ] PERSONAL: Scour all personal/private information added while developing -[ ] UX: Readme has no inaccurate information
+-[ ] PRIVACY: Scour all personal/private information added while developing.
+-
+-[ ] UX: Ensure readme has no serious inaccurate information.

 #### Before 1.0.0:
 - test suite